-Storing food long term something you never want to skimp on.
+Storing food long-term is something you never want to skimp on.
 Proper storage makes your supplies last as long as they need to.
 Airtight containers will be your best friends as you build your prepper pantry.
 You should also decide whether or not you want to utilize a freezer for certain things.
 If you do, make sure you have a backup generator of some kind to keep it running if you don’t have electricity.

 Freezer vs Pantry